-75 minutes, no calculators, two pages of notes (one-sided)
+75 minutes, no calculators or notes allowed

 1. Multiple linear regression

 In a study of the accuracy of infrared thermography (IRT) to determine humans' body temperatures from a thermal image of the face, the oral temperatures (regarded as the correct temperatures) of 933 subjects were recorded as well as the temperature readings from IRT at various regions of the subjects faces.
 Also recorded were the humidity level and the ambient temperature of the environment in which the IRT measurements were taken as well as the distance of the subject from the infrared camera.
 The table below describes the variables in the data set: